Are you confusing and losing potential clients with your alphabet soup?

 There are many sites where you can access free images, but I’m not here to talk about those.
 One of the problems I’ve noticed with those sites is that you start to see the same image in posts by dozens of other people.
 Continue reading

-I write a lot about blogging because I see it as one of the best ways to demonstrate your value to potential clients.
-Blogging takes effort.
+Blogging is one of the best ways to demonstrate your value to potential clients and to improve your position in search results.
+However, blogging takes effort.
 After you click publish, you want to make sure folks see it – and you want to extend its life beyond the hour and day that it is published.

 How do you get the most traction from a blog post?
 Here are some ideas:

-* Post a link to it from your social media channels, such as your Facebook page, Twitter account, Google+, LinkedIn, etc. Continue reading
+* Post a link to it from your social media channels, such as your Facebook page, Twitter account, Instagram, LinkedIn, etc. Continue reading

 There are dozens – if not hundreds – of web sites that offer information about how to come up with ideas for blog posts.
 They list tips like “Use insights gathered from or related to a popular movie or TV show” or “Write a how-to post based on your expertise.”

-Where do I get my blog post ideas?
+Where do we get blog post ideas?
 Continue reading